Foggalong/RobustOCS/README.md

 # RobustOCS

 Tools for solving robust optimal contribution selection problems in Python.
+All code and examples in RobustOCS are fully and freely available for all use under the MIT License.

 ## Dependencies